tarkansarim/OneTrainer-FluxDe-DistilledSupport-/README.md

 ### GPU Selection Fix

-This fork includes a fix for GPU selection in single-GPU mode:
+This fork includes comprehensive fixes for GPU selection in single-GPU mode:

 -   ✅ **Device Index Support**: The `device_indexes` parameter now works correctly without enabling multi-GPU mode
 -   ✅ **GUI Compatibility**: Select any GPU directly from the GUI without multi-GPU overhead
 -   ✅ **CLI Parity**: GUI now behaves the same as CLI for GPU selection
+-   ✅ **Proper Device Assignment**: All model components (VAE, text encoders) and data tensors are placed on the specified GPU
+-   ✅ **Latent Caching Support**: Works with both latent caching enabled and disabled
 -   ✅ **Backward Compatible**: Existing configurations continue to work as before

 **How to Use:**